Development grants

 Overview

-• The City of Minneapolis began accepting pre-applications for LCDA and TOD development grants in March.
+• The City of Minneapolis will begin accepting sponsorship application for LCDA and TOD development grants in March.

-• A $750 application fee was due by the application deadline.
+• A $750 application fee is due by the application deadline.
 We do not accept late applications.

 • We reserve the right to: